Family Album (2024 Peruvian film)

-Family Album (Spanish: Álbum de familia) is a 2024 Peruvian-Colombian drama film written, co-produced and directed by Joel Calero.
+Family Album (Spanish: Álbum de familia) is a 2024 drama film written, co-produced and directed by Joel Calero.
 Starring Emanuel Soriano accompanied by Camila Ferrer, María Fernanda Valera, Natalia Torres Vilar and Lucho Cáceres.
 It is the third and final installment of Calero's memory trilogy, following One Last Afternoon (2016) and The Most Feared Skin (2023).

 Synopsis

-Alex will soon be a father.
-In a storage room, he discovers some deeply disturbing family photographs.
-Some suggest his mother's marital infidelity; others, the participation of his father, a retired officer, in various acts of violence.
-Alex's investigation will take him to a town devastated years before by the violence of the Internal Armed Conflict to discover his true and intricate family album.
+Alex, soon to become a father, discovers a dark family album that reveals secrets of infidelity, violence, and a past marked by the Internal Armed Conflict.